antononcube/MathematicaForPrediction/MarkdownDocuments/The-Great-conversation-in-USA-presidential-speeches.md

 ### By topic vs president

-We can use the USA president names instead of years in the Great Conversation chart because USA presidents terms do not overlap.
+We can use the USA president names instead of years in the Great Conversation chart because the USA presidents terms do not overlap.

-This makes a contingency matrix president vs topic:
+This makes a contingency matrix presidents vs topics:

     rsmat2 = ToRSparseMatrix[
        mObj⟹LSAMonTopicsRepresentation[